Impaired Assets Definition

 - There is no detailed guidance on the treatment of impaired assets.

 - Generally, it becomes difficult to know the measurement value, which should be used for ascertaining the impairment amount.

 Important Points About Impaired Assets

 - Impairment should be recorded only if it is anticipated that the future cash flows in the company are unrecoverable.

 - Journal entry for recording the impairment is the debit to the loss account or to expense account with the corresponding credit to an underlying asset.

 - When the carrying value of the impaired assets is adjusted, then the loss is to be recognized on the income statement of the company.

-  Impaired assets are those assets market values of those are below the book value.
+Impaired assets are those assets whose market value is below their book value.
 All assets, either intangible or tangible, are prone to the impairment.
-It is required by the entities to conduct the impairment tests in case indications are there with respect to impairment with exception of the goodwill and other certain intangible assets in case of which impairment test is to be done annually as per the requirement of the Generally Accepted Accounting Principles.
+It is required by the entities to conduct the impairment tests in case indications are there with respect to impairment with the exception of the goodwill and other certain intangible assets in case of which impairment test is to be done annually as per the requirement of the Generally Accepted Accounting Principles.
 Many business failures occurred after falling into the value of the impaired assets.
 These disclosures can act as the early warning signals for the creditors and investors of the company for their investment analysis.
 Thus the impaired assets also help the different stakeholders in different ways for their analysis before they make any decision with respect to the company.